SRJC Forward

 Solution(s)

-- Address placement issues: Continue to research and develop new initiatives to assure students are placed into the correct English and math classes, supporting and directing students who begin below transfer level.
+• Address placement issues: Continue to research and develop initiatives to assure students are placed into the correct English and math classes, supporting and directing students who begin below transfer level.

-- Universal and focused interventions: Focus on developing systems that address various levels of needs for students, based on their level of academic preparation and/or need.
-This should include both institution-wide programs and targeted programs for disproportionately impacted students, and likely include case management systems.
+• Universal and focused interventions: Develop systems that address levels of need based on academic preparation and/or need, including targeted supports and case management systems.

 Barrier